ki82/svn-revert-plugin/README.md

 ### 0.8

 - Job name is now included in revert commit message.
+- Fixed an issue where builds would fail when revert failed.

 ### 0.7 (28 Feb 2012)

-- No longer failing build if revert failed.
+- ~~No longer failing build if revert failed.~~

 ### v0.6 (22 Feb 2012)